skukla/vm-from-scratch/README.md

 </div>
 ```

+4. Hide the HTML element
+5. Drag products list element into the row beneath the hidden HTML element
-4. Advanced > Alignment: `Center` (Optional, but useful to illustrate the expected result)
+6. Advanced > Alignment: `Center` (Optional, but useful to illustrate the expected result)
-5. Add a `Products List` element and use the following settings:
+7. Add a `Products List` element and use the following settings:
 	1. Condition:
 		1. If **ALL** of these conditions are **TRUE**
 			1. Category **is** **62**
 	2. Number of Products to Display: `5`
 	3. Advanced > Alignment: `Center`

-6. Save the Dynamic Block.
+8. Save the Dynamic Block.
-7. Once saved, re-open the new block and switch from `All Store Views` to the `Luma > Luma Store > US English` store view.
+9. Once saved, re-open the new block and switch from `All Store Views` to the `Luma > Luma Store > US English` store view.
-8. Make sure `Use default` is de-ticked.
+10. Make sure `Use default` is de-ticked.
 (This ensures that the US English store view is included in the grid and may demo better)

 **Note:** Creating the dynamic block using `All Store Views` first is mandatory.
 For some reason, Magento doesn't render store view specific dynamic blocks which are nested inside of static blocks, but it *does* render the content assigned to *All Store Views*.
 By assigning the block to *All Store Views*, we ensure we can see it render in the home page content block which we'll use to demo most often.